onhernandes/sounder/README.md

 }
 ```

-### GET - Search for a music
+### GET - Search or get a specific music

-Endpoint: `/api/music/:video_id`
+Endpoint: `/api/music/:video_id?`

-You can just pass the video_id for getting a music from his YouTube's ID.
-The following json is just for pretty view, but you must pass it as `?title=My+awesome+Music&author=Blackbear`
+You can just pass the video_id for getting a music or you can use the following parameters for searching, the json is just for pretty view, but you must pass it as `?title=My+awesome+Music&author=Blackbear`

 ```json
 {